Every project is different, but some things will generally happen when you work with us:

-Every design project involves an Exploration period of brainstorming, doing a zillion sketches, and then roughing out the best concepts (where do we come up with the nuggets for our great concepts?
+Every design project involves an Exploration period of brainstorming, doing a zillion sketches, and then roughing out the best concepts (where do we come up with the foundation for our great concepts?
 The Research, Design Brief and Design Strategy, that’s where).
 The best ideas/concepts will be presented in rough sketched form to the client.
 ALL CONCEPTS BUT ONE MUST GET VOTED OFF THE ISLAND.
-We are a cut-throat bunch, but there are only so many resources (i.e. coconuts) available.
+We are a cut-throat bunch, but there are only so many coconuts (i.e. resources, budget, time) available.

 Once the best idea/concept is chosen (also known as “the most interesting idea that meets the Design Brief requirements and our Strategy”), we will develop that concept until it has reached its maximum greatness.
 Final photography and illustrations are created, all the pages are designed and real content is placed.
 We touch base with the client throughout this process to make sure everyone is on the same page and the right track.

 This where the final edits get made and spelling errors get caught.
 The team and client go through the project with a fine-tooth comb.
 It is particularly important at this point that the client makes sure everything is looking 100% spiffy.
-We always require clients to sign-off on the final proofs so make sure you’re not singing your name next to a typo or an spelling eror.
+We always require the client (that’s you!) to sign-off on the final proofs to make sure you’re not singing your name next toa typo or an spelling eror.
 (See, totally embarrassing right?
 Don’t let it happen to you!)

 Important note!
 The printer and web developer are not strangers.
 They will have been involved from the first few steps, letting us know important things like if what we want to do is physically impossible, or if an element of our design is going to cost a zillion more dollars than we had planned.